-You'll probably agree that designing a passport that protects against current and future attacks represents today a major challenge for national printers and public authorities.
+You'll probably agree that designing a passport that protects against current and future attacks represents today a significant challenge for national printers and public authorities.

-The threats posed by fraudsters are now as broad as they are serious.
+The threats posed by fraudsters in 2020 are now as broad as they are serious.

-In response, numerous technological developments have emerged.
+In response, numerous technological developments for secure passports have emerged.
 But harnessing them into a single effective strategy can prove a real headache.

 In this article, we'll explain the five main methods of attack used by fraudsters.

 Then outline our seven-step guide to addressing them.

 For citizens, passports protect their identities and are the best proof of ID they have.